psychology doctoral internship /

-Brain and Body Integration offers a one year, full time doctoral level and post-doctoral training program in the areas of intervention, assessment, diagnosis, consultation, and supervision.
-Training takes place in a private practice setting and offers training in Clinical Psychology, as well as the opportunity to provide biofeedback therapy and a diverse array of psychological assessments.
+Brain and Body Integration offers a one-year, full time doctoral level and post-doctoral training program in the areas of psychological/neuropsychological assessment, diagnosis, consultation, individual therapy, and supervision.
+Training takes place in a large private practice setting and offers training in Clinical Psychology.
 The internship program is based on a 40-hour week, for 12 months.
-Interns spend an average of 15 hours per week of face-to-face time with clients.
+Interns spend an average of 15-24 hours per week of face-to-face time with clients.
 This program also includes time-off for holidays, sick days, and vacation.
 The program begins the first week of August, and is completed one year later.
-The total training comprises approximately 2000 hours of supervised experience.
+The total training comprises approximately 2000 hours of supervised experience

-The goals of the Doctoral Internship in Clinical Psychology are:
+The aims of the Doctoral Internship in Clinical Psychology are:

-The internship program provides particular emphasis on: diagnosis, assessment, clinical conceptualization, treatment planning, and biofeedback.
+The internship program provides particular emphasis on: diagnosis, assessment, clinical conceptualization, treatment planning, and therapeutic intervention.
 In addition, the interns are expected to develop professional and collegial relationships with staff and other interns.
 They are also expected to develop their own professional identity by functioning effectively as members of multi-disciplinary teams that includes professionals from many different agencies.
-The objectives are both to become proficient in the provision of psychological services and to enhance the professional qualities necessary to participate effectively in different organizational settings.
+Interns are expected to become proficient in the provision of psychological services and to enhance the professional qualities necessary to participate effectively in different organizational settings.

-Brain and Body Integration is a private mental health clinic located in Denver, Colorado and Colorado Springs, Colorado.
+Brain and Body Integration is a large private mental health clinic located in Denver, Colorado and Colorado Springs, Colorado.
 Internships are offered at both the Colorado Springs and Denver locations.
-Ryan Cole, Psy.D. is the director of training at Brain and Body Integration.
-A team of clinical psychologists provide individual supervision, group supervision, and didactic training to interns.
+Dawn Berry, Ph.D. is the Director of Training at Brain and Body Integration.
+A team of seven clinical psychologists provide individual supervision, group supervision, and didactic training to doctoral interns and post-doctoral interns.
 Both training locations are equipped with psychologist testing instruments, computers, and offices for clinical use.
 An administrative assistant is available to assist with scheduling and daily management of administrative/office issues.

-Each intern is expected to perform three psychological evaluations per week.
+Each doctoral and post-doctoral intern is expected to perform three psychological evaluations per week.
+Interns will be trained in the following assessments: Psychological, Neuropsychological, Learning Disorder, Adaptive Functioning, and Autism.
 Assessments are performed with children, adolescents, and adults.
-Biofeedback therapy is typically performed in an adolescent residential facility.
-Interns may carry up to four biofeedback clients at a time on their caseload.
-Didactic seminars occur once a week, for two hours.
-Group supervision typically follows the didactic seminar, and occurs once per week for one hour.
+Interns may carry up to 3 therapy clients at a time on their caseload.
+Didactic seminars occur twice per week.
+Didactics are created to be specific to the assessment rotation that is current, as well as to focus on intervention related skills and competencies.
+Group supervision occurs once per week for one hour.
 Individual supervision is offered three times per week, for a total of two hours per week.
-Interns will be trained in the following assessments:

-Interns in the 2018-2019 cohort will receive a competitive stipend.
-Interns are provided with 5 vacation days to be used during the internship year, and up to 10 days of sick leave.
+Doctoral interns in the 2022-2023 cohort receive a competitive stipend.
+Interns are provided with 5 paid vacation days to be used during the internship year, and 5 paid days of sick leave.

-To provide the best training possible, Brain and Body Integration has solidified goals and objectives for the Psychological Internship Training Program.
+To provide the best training possible, Brain and Body Integration has solidified aims and competencies for the Psychological Internship Training Program.